remram44/taguette/paper.md

 # Summary

-Taguette[@Taguette] is an open source computer-assited qualitative data analysis software (CAQDAS) [@caqdas].
+Taguette is an open source computer-assited qualitative data analysis software (CAQDAS) [@caqdas].
 CAQDAS software help researchers using qualitative methods to organize, annotate, collaborate on, analyze, and visualize their work.
 Qualitative methods are used in a wide range of fields, such as anthropology, education, nursing, psychology, sociology, and marketing.
 Qualitative data has a similarly wide range: observations, interviews, documents, audiovisual materials, and more.

 # Statement of Need